Budibase/website/content/careers/full-stack-javascript-engineer.md

 ## The Ideal Candidate

 Education and qualifications are great, but not a huge deal to us in comparison to the right personality and attitude we are looking for to help us make Budibase the best company it can be.
 We love to see creative, hard-working folks who enjoy building cool things.
-Please feel free to include evidence of your side projects, github account or things you have built in your job application.
+Please feel free to include evidence of your side projects, Github account or things you have built in your job application.
 We would be thrilled to see them!

 - 4+ years experience building web applications with JavaScript (any framework or vanilla)